-Within 72 hours from the detection of a personal data breach, it shall be reported to the Privacy Protection Authority.
+Within 72 hours from the detection of a personal data breach, it shall be reported to the Swedish Authority for Privacy Protection.
 However, the notification does not need to be made if the incident is unlikely to result in risks to the rights and freedoms of individuals.